Introduction

 1. What is TreeSet?

-- No Duplicates: Does not allow duplicate elements.
+- No Duplicates: This does not allow duplicate elements.

 - Null Elements: Does not allow